 There is a disproportionate burden of intimate partner violence on women, young women, Indigenous women, 2SLGBTQI+ individuals, visible minority women, and women living with disabilities.

 Public health has a role to play in supporting safe environments and violence prevention.
-Creating a culture of prevention requires participation on all levels—individual, community, municipal, provincial, and beyond.
+Creating a culture of prevention requires participation on all levels—individual, community, municipal, provincial, and federal.

-To learn more about why intimate partner violence and family violence matters in the 2025 Ontario election, visit:
+To learn more about why intimate partner violence and family violence matters in the 2025 federal election, visit: